 - Terracotta that is not lined or sealed on the inside can dry out quickly once it is filled with soil.
 That's because clay is a porous material that breathes and allows moisture to easily escape.

-- Lining inexpensive terracotta pots with heavy plastic and cutting a drainage hold in the bottom will protect the clay and prolong the life of the pot.
+- Lining inexpensive terracotta pots with heavy plastic and cutting a drainage hole in the bottom will protect the clay and prolong the life of the pot.
 Or, you can use the terracotta pot as an outer container, inserting an inexpensive plastic pot to hold the soil and moisture for your plant.
 If it's not a perfect fit, you can hide the plastic edge of the inner pot with moss or cascading plants.

 - You can leave terracotta pots outside if you empty them and protect them from moisture.